jbrzusto/motusClient/inst/doc/upstream_api.md

    runs_for_receiver (batchID, runID, authToken)

        - batchID: integer; batch ID
-       - runID: integer; largest runID we *already* have from this batch
+       - runID: double; largest runID we *already* have from this batch
        - authToken: authorization token returned by authenticate_user

       e.g.